MichaelEGA/DFSpriteLoader/README.md

 **UnityPackage:** https://github.com/MichaelEGA/DFSpriteLoader/releases/download/v.1.1.0/DFSpriteLoader.unitypackage

+**How to install the unity package**
+1) Download the unity package
+2) Open the Unity editor
+3) Go to Assets (on the top menu bar) -> Import Package
+4) Search for the downloaded unity package and click open
+5) The 'Import Unity Window' will open, click 'Import'
+6) The DFSprite Loader is installed, go to Tools (on the top menu bar) -> Set Up DF Sprite

 **How to use:**
 1) Place the files in your asset folder, either using the Unity Package or manually.
 (Note: the 'SetUpDFSprite' script must be at this location in your project 'Assets/Editor/SetUpDFSprite.cs', the other scripts can go wherever you want.)
 2) Import the PNG sprites that you made with the DarkForces Character Creator